FIWARE/tutorials.Working-with-Linked-Data/README.md

 <br/> [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

 This tutorial teaches FIWARE users how to architect and design a system based on **linked data** and to alter linked data context programmatically.
-The tutorial ex thetends knowledge gained from the equivalent [NGSI-v2 tutorial](https://github.com/FIWARE/tutorials.Accessing-Context/) and enables a user understand how to write code in an [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.01.01_60/gs_CIM009v010101p.pdf) capable [Node.js](https://nodejs.org/) [Express](https://expressjs.com/) application in order to retrieve and alter context
+The tutorial extends the knowledge gained from the equivalent [NGSI-v2 tutorial](https://github.com/FIWARE/tutorials.Accessing-Context/) and enables a user understand how to write code in an [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.01.01_60/gs_CIM009v010101p.pdf) capable [Node.js](https://nodejs.org/) [Express](https://expressjs.com/) application in order to retrieve and alter context